TeaAndCommits/spam_ham_detection/README.md

 Cleans unwanted line breaks from the email text.

 3. Preprocessing the Text

-We use:
+We apply several preprocessing steps:

-Lowercasing: Makes all words the same case (Spam = spam).
+Lowercasing: Makes all words the same case (Spam → spam).

 Punctuation removal: Removes symbols like !, ,, ?.